 PPP loan forgiveness brings with it several considerations regarding tax matters for small businesses and treatment of the loan forgiveness, including when to treat forgiveness as having occurred for purposes of income tax returns.

 Carmel Fishers tax lawyer Julie A. Camden of Camden & Meridew, P.C. keeps up-to-date on the federal and state laws affecting income tax and tax returns, such as Paycheck Protection Program loans, and understands how PPP forgiveness in Indiana impacts businesses.
-For a free consultation to discuss how a PPP loan may affect your business tax return, call 317-770-0000 or complete the firm’s online contact form.
+For a consultation to discuss how a PPP loan may affect your business tax return, call 317-770-0000 or complete the firm’s online contact form.